 I ENTERED COLLEGE in September 1969.
 Nixon had been in office less than a year and the war in Vietnam was ongoing.
 The draft was also ongoing but I had a student deferment.
-I was, of course, opposed to the war and made my opinion and feelings known whenever opportunity allowed.
-Such as in my choice of attire.
+I was, of course, opposed to the war and made my opinion known whenever opportunity allowed—such as in choice of attire.

 My standard dress included a pair of Lee’s boot-cut jeans ($2.99 at the Army-Navy Store) and black shirts.
 Over this, I wore my Uncle Bill’s dress white jacket from his stay as an officer in the US Navy during the Korean War.
 Around the left sleeve of that jacket, I attached a black armband as a statement against the war in Vietnam.